ropensci/ReLTER/README.md

 <!-- badges: end -->

-`{ReLTER}` is an R package that: provides access to [DEIMS-SDR](https://deims.org/)), allows the interaction with software implemented by eLTER Research Infrastructure (RI) and improves the data/information shared by them. `{ReLTER}` is an R package devoted to access, interact and improve the information and the data shared by Long Term Ecological Research (LTER) network.
+`{ReLTER}` is an R package that: provides access to [DEIMS-SDR](https://deims.org/)), allows interact with software implemented by eLTER Research Infrastructure (RI) and improves the data/information shared by them. `{ReLTER}` is a R package devoted to access, interact and improve the information and the data shared by Long Term Ecological Research (LTER) network.
 This package is born within eLTER H2020 major project that will help advance the development of European Long-Term Ecosystem Research Infrastructures ([eLTER RI](https://elter-ri.eu)).

-The `{ReLTER}` package functions allow to:
+The `{ReLTER}` package functions in particular allow to:

--   retrieve information about entities (e.g. sites, datasets, and activities) shared by [DEIMS-SDR](https://deims.org/) (see e.g. [get_site_info
+-   retrive the information about entities (e.g. sites, datasets, and activities) shared by [DEIMS-SDR](https://deims.org/) (see e.g. [get_site_info function](https://oggioniale.github.io/ReLTER/reference/get_site_info.html));
-    function](https://oggioniale.github.io/ReLTER/reference/get_site_info.html));

--   elaborate the information of a single site or merged info from national network sites or from the entire International LTER (ILTER) in order to provide maps, figures, graphs etc (see e.g. [get_network_sites](https://oggioniale.github.io/ReLTER/reference/get_network_sites.html), [produce_site_map](https://oggioniale.github.io/ReLTER/reference/produce_site_map.html)
+-   elaborate the information of single site or merge info from national network sites or entire International LTER (ILTER) in order to provide maps, figures, graphs etc (see e.g. [get_network_sites](https://oggioniale.github.io/ReLTER/reference/get_network_sites.html), [produce_site_map](https://oggioniale.github.io/ReLTER/reference/produce_site_map.html)